-- Orientation and training for all national reviewers at the start of each review cycle; - Travel and expenses for an in-person meeting for national reviewers to conduct application reviews; - Associated IT costs, such as conference calls with national reviewers and software and server space used for application submission, review, and storage;
+- Orientation and training for all national reviewers at the start of each review cycle; - Travel and expenses for an in-person meeting for national reviewers to conduct application reviews;

-- A public recognition reception for PPHR-recognized agencies at the annual Preparedness Summit; - Recognition materials, including plaques presented to recently PPHR-recognized agencies at the annual recognition reception;
+- Associated IT costs, such as conference calls with national reviewers and software and server space used for application submission, review, and storage; - A public recognition reception for PPHR-recognized agencies at the annual Preparedness Summit; - Recognition materials, including plaques presented to recently PPHR-recognized agencies at the annual recognition reception;

-The fee for applicants (without current PPHR recognition status) is \$5,000.
-The fee for applicants pursuing re-recognition using the re-recognition criteria is \$2,500.
+The first-time application fee is \$5,000 while the re-recognition fee is \$2,500.
 NACCHO collects half the fee (Part 1) when submitting the Intent to Apply Form.
 The Intent to Apply Form will be due the fall prior to the application submission date.
 The second half (Part 2) is due upon the submission of the PPHR application.